SITEWIDE Search Results: “inspirations”

 "Photography gives me a medium to escape from daily routine life by creating something beautiful" In Extreme Beauty from PechaKucha Night Tokyo Vol. 137, Fashion photographer Apple Chua shares in depth how she turned her passion into her career.
 She pushed the boundary of incorporating her hobby of hiking volcanoes into her commissioned works to create photos that comprised an epic and cinematic composition of colours, glamour, elegance, and whimsical feminity that is coupled with a futuristic look and inspirations from the renaissance era.
 That certain elusive quality became her signature style.

 Hey there!
 Thanks for checking out PK Lexington.
-Our next event will be at West6th on June 15th.
+Our next event will be at Lexington Art League on May 2nd.
 See you then!
 PK Night is a idea and story sharing night, open to anyone.
 8 speakers share creative works, stories and inspirations.